mavaddat/postman-docs/src/pages/docs/insights/insights-overview.md

 ## Sensitive data protection

 The Insights Agent client drops all data values from the observed traffic before sending it to Postman.
-All data format inference happens on the client side, before the data is removed.
+All data-format inference happens on the client side, before the data is removed.
 The Postman cloud doesn't see the initial values.
 Uploads of the obfuscated data to Postman are performed over HTTPS using TLS.

 ### Limitations

 * Any literal values that appear in the payload are obfuscated before being sent to Postman, but path parameters are sent in their original form.
 If the path to your API includes sensitive data (for example, email, first/last names, or phone numbers), it's transmitted to Postman first.
 Postman applies heuristics on the backend to remove it.
 If you have APIs that include sensitive data, contact Postman support to adjust the Insights Agent to pre-filter it.
-* Postman’s data sanitizing doesn't apply to the keys.
+* Postman’s data sanitizing doesn't apply to the JSON object keys.
 For example, the sanitizing works if your JSON document is structured as follows:

     ```json
     {